patanjali/patanjali.github.io/_pages/about.md

 layout: about
 title: About
 permalink: /
-subtitle: Assitant Professor, School of Computer and Cyber Sciences, Augusta, Georgia
+subtitle: Assistant Professor, School of Computer and Cyber Sciences, Augusta, Georgia
 #<a href='#'>Affiliations</a>.
 Address.
 Contacts.
 Motto.
 Etc.

 profile: